gemcfadyen/TicTacToeMinimax/README.md

 ![alt tag](/images/1_PlayerAGoesFirst.PNG)

 - When prompted to make a move, enter the number of the cell you wish you place your symbol.
-For example, to place your symbol in the centre cell, enter '4' at the prompt as shown below:
+For example, to place your symbol in the cell under the X, enter '4' at the prompt as shown below:

 ![alt tag](/images/2_TakingYourGo.PNG)